interledgerjs/interledgerjs/packages/pay/README.md

 Since applications need to debit the source amount in their own system before executing a payment, this assumes they also know their own source asset and denomination.
 Therefore, it's not useful to resolve this information dynamically, such as using [IL-DCP](https://interledger.org/rfcs/0031-dynamic-configuration-protocol/), which also delays connection establishment.

-#### Amounts
+### Amounts

-`pay` leverages JavaScript [`BigInt`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt)s for arbitrarily large integers, exporting its own wrapper for strongly typed arithmetic operations.
+Pay leverages JavaScript [`BigInt`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt)s for arbitrarily large integers, exporting its own wrapper for strongly typed arithmetic operations.

-All amounts returned by `pay` use these exported classes and interfaces:
+All amounts returned by Pay use these exported classes and interfaces:

-- [`Int`](https://github.com/interledgerjs/interledgerjs/blob/master/packages/pay/src/utils.ts#L24) &mdash; Class representing non-negative integers.
+- **[`Int`](https://github.com/interledgerjs/interledgerjs/blob/master/packages/pay/src/utils.ts#L24)** &mdash; Class representing non-negative integers.
-- [`PostiiveInt`](https://github.com/interledgerjs/interledgerjs/blob/master/packages/pay/src/utils.ts#L180) &mdash; Interface narrowing `Int`, representing non-negative, non-zero integers.
+- **[`PositiveInt`](https://github.com/interledgerjs/interledgerjs/blob/master/packages/pay/src/utils.ts#L179)** &mdash; Interface narrowing **`Int`**, representing non-negative, non-zero integers.
 (In this context, zero is not considered signed).
-- [`Ratio`](https://github.com/interledgerjs/interledgerjs/blob/master/packages/pay/src/utils.ts#L221) &mdash; Class representing a ratio of two integers: a non-negative numerator, and a non-negative, non-zero denominator.
+- **[`Ratio`](https://github.com/interledgerjs/interledgerjs/blob/master/packages/pay/src/utils.ts#L220)** &mdash; Class representing a ratio of two integers: a non-negative numerator, and a non-negative, non-zero denominator.
-- [`PositiveRatio`](https://github.com/interledgerjs/interledgerjs/blob/master/packages/pay/src/utils.ts#L306) &mdash; Interface narrowing `Ratio`, representing a ratio of two non-negative, non-zero integers.
+- **[`PositiveRatio`](https://github.com/interledgerjs/interledgerjs/blob/master/packages/pay/src/utils.ts#L300)** &mdash; Interface narrowing **`Ratio`**, representing a ratio of two non-negative, non-zero integers.

-`Int` and `Ratio` offer utility methods for integer operations and comparisons.
+**`Int`** and **`Ratio`** offer utility methods for integer operations and comparisons.
 They may also be converted to/from `number`, `string`, `bigint`, and [`Long`](https://github.com/dcodeIO/Long.js/).

-`Int` and `Ratio` enforce handling of all divide-by-zero errors and the internal `bigint` is always non-negative.
-They also provide type guards for `PositiveInt` to reduce unnecessary code paths.
+**`Int`** and **`Ratio`** enforce handling of all divide-by-zero errors and the internal `bigint` is always non-negative.
+They also provide type guards for **`PositiveInt`** to reduce unnecessary code paths.
 For example, if one integer is greater than another, that integer must always be non-zero, and can be safely used as a ratio denominator without any divide-by-zero branch.

-#### Exchange Rates
+### Exchange Rates

-`pay` is designed to provide strong guarantees of the amount that will be delivered.
+Pay is designed to provide strong guarantees of the amount that will be delivered.

-During the `quote` step, the application provides `pay` with prices for the source and destination assets and it's own acceptable slippage percentage, which `pay` uses to calculate a minimum exchange rate and corresponding minimum destination amount it will enforce for the payment.
+During the quote step, the application provides Pay with prices for the source and destination assets and it's own acceptable slippage percentage, which Pay uses to calculate a minimum exchange rate and corresponding minimum destination amount it will enforce for the payment.
 Exchange rates are also defined in terms of the ratio between a destination amount and a source amount, in fractional units.

-Then, `pay` probes the recipient to determine the real exchange rate over that path.
-If it sufficiently exceeds the minimum exchange rate, `pay` will allow the payment to proceed.
+Then, Pay probes the recipient to determine the real exchange rate over that path.
+If it sufficiently exceeds the minimum exchange rate, Pay will allow the payment to proceed.
 Otherwise, it's not possible to complete the payment.
 For instance, connectors may have applied a poor rate or charged too much in fees, the max packet size might be too small to avoid rounding errors, or incorrect assets/scales were provided.

-Since STREAM payments are packetized, `pay` cannot prevent partial completion, but guarantees payments will never exhaust their quoted maximum source amount without already satisfying their quoted minimum delivery amount.
-Every\* delivered packet meets or exceeds the quoted minimum exchange rate.
+Since STREAM payments are packetized, Pay cannot prevent partial completion, but guarantees payments will never exhaust their quoted maximum source amount without already satisfying their quoted minimum delivery amount.
+Every delivered packet meets or exceeds the quoted minimum exchange rate (\*with the exception of the final one, if necessary).

-#### Error Handling
+### Error Handling

-If setup or quoting fails, it will reject the Promise with a variant of the [`PaymentError`](#paymenterror) enum.
+If setup or quoting fails, Pay will reject the Promise with a variant of the **[`PaymentError`](#paymenterror)** enum.
 For example:

 ```js
 import { setupPayment, PaymentError } from '@interledger/pay'